This town's original downtown was so stinky, they buried it 16 feet underground!

 Raw Sewage Causes City to Raise City Street Level

-The city planners at the time identified the problem and new a sewage system needed to be installed, but there was one big problem.
+The city planners at the time identified the problem and knew a sewage system needed to be installed, but there was one big problem.
 Sewage systems could not be installed in areas that will be underwater like the mud flats this downtown was built on.
 The solution was to install a sewer system on top of the current city streets and then raise all city streets above the tide height and fill in the rest with soil.

 credit YouTube Port Angeles Chamber